 You can teach your nanny kids how to make snowflakes, paper chains, angels, etc.

-One of my favorite gifts a nanny to my children gave our family was a crafted holiday ornament frame, she put a picture of our children inside the frame and it hangs on our tree every year.
+One of our favorite gift ideas is a crafted holiday ornament frame – a nanny can place a picture of the children inside the frame so the family can hang it on the tree every year.

 Holiday Scavenger Hunt